-HMRC strongly recommends that you send the forms electronically - the online forms allow you to accurately enter the correct information and submit via an HMRC electronic channel.
-In exceptional cases, you can use a printed paper form and send to the address at the end of this section.
+HMRC strongly recommends that you send the forms electronically if you can.
+Or you can use a printed paper form and send to the address at the end of this section.

 If you need to send a paper form P11D(b), the declaration on the form must be signed - photocopies will not be accepted.

 You can obtain blank paper copies by contacting HMRC's Employer Orderline - you can find a link at the end of this section.